Platform Why Atrean Pricing Request Private Demo

 • AI tools built for advisor workflows, not for portfolio analysis of complex family wealth

-Our honest assessment Orion is a well-built platform for the advisors who serve family offices — not for the family offices themselves.
-If you are evaluating Orion directly as a CIO, it is likely because an advisor relationship has surfaced it as an option.
-The architecture is fundamentally different: Orion manages many clients from an advisor's perspective; Atrean manages one family's complete wealth from the inside.
-These are not substitutable.
+Our take Orion is a well-built platform for the advisors who serve family offices, but it is not built for the family office itself.
+If you are evaluating Orion directly as a CIO, it is often because an advisor relationship surfaced it as an option.
+The architecture is different in a basic way: Orion manages many clients from an advisor's perspective, while Atrean is aimed at one family's complete wealth from the inside.
+They are not close substitutes.

 Spreadsheets + Analysts